Political positions of Keir Starmer: Other

 Starmer is a keen footballer, having played for Homerton Academicals, a north London amateur team.
 He supports the Premier League football club Arsenal.

 Starmer opposes the death penalty.
 He opposes a proposed second Scottish independence referendum.

 In 2005, Starmer had stated: "I got made a Queen's Counsel, which is odd since I often used to propose the abolition of the monarchy."
 Starmer has become more supportive of the monarchy since entering politics in 2015, paying tribute to Queen Elizabeth II following the monarch's death in 2022 by stating: "The Late Queen Elizabeth II was this great country's greatest monarch.
 She created a special, personal relationship with all of us.
 A relationship based on service and devotion to our country.
 Even now, after the mourning period has passed it still feels impossible to imagine a Britain without her.
 Hardly any of us have ever known anything else.
 For us, the Late Queen has always been simply the Queen, the only Queen.
 Above all else, our Queen."

 Starmer made a statement about the Grenfell Tower Inquiry's final report on 4 September 2024, stating the bereaved relatives and survivors of the Grenfell Tower fire in 2017 had "been let down so badly" and there must be "full accountability" for the "decades of failure by central government."

+On numerous occasions, Starmer has criticized the manosphere ideology of Andrew Tate, including pledging 88 million pounds to counter toxic masculinity, deprecating Farage's concurrence with Tate, as well as a strategy designed to counter Tate's philosophy via compulsory lessons on relationships and consent.